liliyavovk-17/selenium-python-nose-boilerplate/README.md

-# selenium-python-nose-boilerplate
+# selenium-python-nose-installation
-boiler plate for UI testing using:
+For UI testing using:
 - selenium python bindings
 - nosetest